cc-hpc-itwm/tarantella/docs/source/installation.rst

 Tarantella needs to be built `from source <https://github.com/cc-hpc-itwm/tarantella>`_.
 Since Tarantella is built on top of `TensorFlow 2 <https://www.tensorflow.org/>`_, you will require a recent version of it.
-Additionally, you will need an installation of the communication library `GPI-2 <http://www.gpi-site.com/>`_ which Tarantella uses to communicated between processes.
+Additionally, you will need an installation of the open-source communication library `GPI-2 <http://www.gpi-site.com/>`_, which Tarantella uses to communicate between processes.
 Lastly, you will need `pybind11 <https://github.com/pybind/pybind11>`_, which is required for Python and C++ inter-communication.